-- An open season notice is published in Federal Business Opportunities in accordance with FAR Part 5, Publicizing Contract Action - 2.
+- 1. An open season notice is published in Federal Business Opportunities in accordance with FAR Part 5, Publicizing Contract Action - 2.
 An open season solicitation is issued under current Federal procurement law - 3.
 The solicitation identifies the total anticipated number of new contracts that GSA intends to award - 4.
-Any Offeror already possessing a contract in the affected Pool will automatically be included in the newly formed SubPool if the Offeror can provide Pool Qualification projects for the new SubPool. - 5.
+Any Offeror already possessing a contract in the affected Pool will automatically be included in the newly formed SubPool if the Offeror can provide Pool Qualification projects for the new SubPool, with the exception of SubPools limited to specific socioeconomic programs described in FAR 19.000(a)(3).
+GSA may elect to restrict SubPools to contractors qualifying as any of the socioeconomic programs described in FAR 19.000(a)(3) (e.g. an "8(a) Only SubPool"). - 5.
 Any Offeror that meets the eligibility requirements set forth in the open season solicitation may submit a proposal in response to the solicitation.
 This SubPool would require Pool Qualification projects associated with the NAICS Code/exception of the new SubPool. - 6.
-The award decision under the open season solicitation is based upon substantially the same evaluation factors/subfactors as the original solicitation.
+The award decision under the open season solicitation is based upon substantially the same evaluation factors/sub-factors as the original solicitation.
 The newly formed SubPool will become a new MA-IDIQ contract in the family of OASIS SB contracts. - 7.
 An Offeror's proposal must meet all of the Acceptability Pass/Fail Criteria of the original solicitation - 8.
 The terms and conditions of any resulting awards are materially identical to the existing version of the OASIS SB Pool and, - 9.
 The period of performance term for any new awards is coterminous with the existing term for all other Contractors